FredHutch/gig-map-library/_pages/about.md

 [NCBI](https://www.ncbi.nlm.nih.gov/genome/browse#!/prokaryotes/) and identify which genomes contain each of the unique genes found in this group.
 The _gig-map_ software is built using the powerful [Nextflow](https://nextflow.io/) workflow management system, with the [DIAMOND](https://github.com/bbuchfink/diamond) aligner and [Plotly](https://plotly.com/) for rendering the display.
+This website was built with Jekyll using the Mediumish template.

 #### How do I use them?